 Compensation is not available if we have notified you of the planned outage.
 As we change to email and SMS notification, don’t forget to check your inbox.

 If you believe you weren’t notified of the planned outage, you are entitled to make a claim.

 It could be that our network information for your property isn’t accurate.

 Please call us on 13 13 51 if this happens.
 We will check that your property is mapped correctly.

 Also, work may be cancelled at short notice for several reasons including safety, weather and faults.
 If this happens, we will endeavour to contact you.

 Information and tips for how to prepare:

 Our SMS and email notifications will come to you directly from a Western Power mobile phone or email account.

 The email has your notification letter attached as a PDF document.

 Remember, you can choose whether you receive your planned outage notifications via email, SMS or mail.
-The default method is email, followed by SMS and finally mail....Read more
+The default method is email, followed by SMS and finally mail.
+Call us on 13 10 87 to change your preference.Read more